nickg/nextcellent/readme.txt

 == Changelog ==

-= V1.9.19 - 17.05.2014
+= V1.9.19 - 22.05.2014
 * New uploader.
 Flash uploader deprecated (credits to Niko Strijbol)
 * Improved image folder importer.
 Now fixes folder & files with spaces (credits to Niko Strijbol)
 * Removed dead code
-* First wikipedia docs http://wpgetready.com/wiki/nextcellent-plugin/ Be free to contribute! (contact us to request permission to edit it)
+* Wikipedia docs in progress http://wpgetready.com/wiki/nextcellent-plugin/ Be free to contribute! (contact us to request permission to edit it)
+* Re-fix vuln (previous fix also filtered html data, now fixed)

 = V1.9.18 - 23.04.2014 =
 * Fixes compatibility with TinyMCE 1.4, for WordPress 3.9. (credits to Niko Strijbol)